How the War in Ukraine Affected the Economy: 15 Important Statistics

 (BBC)

 According to the BBC, the Commerce Department's reports showed that the US economy shrank by 1.4% in the first three months of 2022.
-This marks the first economic decline for the US after the fall caused by the global pandemic in 2020.
+This marked the first economic decline for the US after the fall caused by the global pandemic in 2020.

 In contrast, the US economy experienced a 3.4% contraction during the COVID-19 outbreak, which was its biggest fall since 1946.